Isle of Mull Self Catering Holiday Home Sleeps 10

-A great pastime during the summer holidays is to spend some time with the kids crabbing.
+A fun pastime during summer holidays by the sea is to spend some time with the kids catching crabs.

 Our blogg looks at Crabbing on the isle of Mull

 The Isle of Mull has many accessible beaches and an amazing rocky shoreline with lots of rock pools to explore.

 Do i need a net ?

 Exploring rock pools with a wee net is great fun, and you will find small crabs, shrimps and wee fish.

 but what about crabbing with a line ?…..

 should you buy a crabbing line costing £1.25 ?

 or make one using baler twin and an onion bag. ?